GCT Featured Articles

 In this article, the focus is on district heating, which like district cooling, is more efficient than conventional HVAC.
 Please note that:

-DH uses otherwise wasted heat from a power plant to create heat for buildings or homes in a city, city district, or town(s) by sending the heat (usually in the form of heated water, steam, or gas) through insulated pipes to homes and buildings to be used as space or water heating.
+DH is generally implemented when a municipality makes use of otherwise wasted heat.
+DH uses excess heat from a power plant to create heat for buildings or homes in a city by sending the heat (usually in the form of heated water, steam, or gas) through insulated pipes to homes and buildings to be used as space or water heating.